kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 *If the user is not using the `Workload` API, their process will be unaffected.*

 #### Story 1: Distributed Workload

+The user would create a PDB targeting the worker pods, setting the new flag:

 An engineer is running distributed ML training jobs using the `Workload` object.
 The `Workload` defines a `PodGroup` named `worker` with `replicas: 10` and `policy.gang.minCount: 8`.
 This means the job requires 10 replicas, and each replica consists of 8 pods.